equivalent/scrapbook2/archive/blogs/2014-05-mail-interceptor-for-different-environments.md

 > If you are not interested in this more complex solution and just googling for quick way how to
 > do Rails mailer interceptor then in the "Copy Paste solution" at the
-> bottom of this article you will find what you looking for.
+> bottom of this article you will find what you are looking for.

 There is already good examples out there how you can create mail interceptors (e.g.: [RailsCasts no 206.](http://railscasts.com/episodes/206-action-mailer-in-rails-3))